-Sustainability scholars are advanced trainees in psychiatry who use their special interest day each week to work with the RCPsych Sustainability committee for a period of one year.
+Sustainability scholars are advanced trainees in psychiatry who use their special interest day each week to work with the RCPsych Sustainability and Planetary Health Committee for a period of one year.

 This is a programme aimed at developing high achieving trainees knowledge and skills in leadership and sustainable quality improvement.
 Scholars get a dedicated study budget for their project and training and mentoring throughout the year.